alexpreynolds/disjoint-windows/README.md

 In the `priority_queue` target, we put elements into a priority queue, ordered by score.
 We pop the highest-scoring element off the queue, keep it if it does not overlap any other popped elements, and reject it if it does.

 We repeat this until the queue is empty, or until we get 100k elements.

+### `priority_queue_with_jitter`

+This target use the same method as `priority_queue` but adds noise to the weights, before constructing the heap.
+The idea is to get more separation between entries in the heap.

 ### `wis_via_iteration`